alihaider78222/angular-ssr-boilerplate/README.md

 ### API used in this project?

-Puplic API used to fetch dummy blogs and its details and images are from
+Public API used to fetch dummy blogs and its details and images are from

 ```
 https://api.slingacademy.com/v1/sample-data/blog-posts